Updated June 1, 2023

 Here, the column_name is the field to be rounded off, and the decimal_points are how many places the value should be rounded to.

 On a detailed note, the syntax can include one more optional field.

 FORMAT (column_name, decimal_points, locale)

 Here, the field locale refers to the separators and groupings.
-This is an optional field and is not defined explicitly, then, en_US locale is used by default.
-More than 100 locales are defined in MySQL.
+This field uses the en_US locale by default, and it is not defined as optional.
+MySQL offers over 100 defined locales.